hanshoglund/vitry/info/SPECIFICATION.md

 ## Vitry

 Vitry is a functional, structurally typed and highly adaptable programming language.
 It was designed to simplify construction and analysis of large and possibly complex data structures.
-It is a general purpose language, but it was concieved to be used in the creative and artistic fields, hence its emphasis on conciseness, flexibility and structure.
+It is a general purpose language, but it was concieved to be used in the creative fields, hence its emphasis on conciseness and flexibility.

 The language itself is highly modular and allow most parts of its syntax and semantics to be overloaded or extended by the user.
-This is achieved through a set of well-defined *stages*, that speficies how interpretation or compilation should go about.
+This is achieved through a set of well-defined *stages*.

 The core syntactic constructs are all overloadable, including operators, keywords and parentheses.